Dominikwigh/coffee-shop/README.md

 ![Wireframe 2](documentation/wireframe2.jpeg)

 ### Fonts
-Google Fonts has been used to provide free fonts for commercial use.
+[Google Fonts](https://fonts.google.com/) has been used to provide free fonts for commercial use.
 The fonts selected have been chosen for differing reasons whilst still complementing each other.

 ### Database Schema
 The Database schema is as below:
 ![Database Schema](documentation/DatabaseSchemap5.png)

 ### Web Marketing Startegy
-Building on the insights gained as part of the Design Thinking phase.
+Building on the insights gained as part of the design thinking phase.
 This project has the business model of Business to customer as the business is selling directly to the end user.
 Market research was undertaken to decide on the appropriate marketing strategy to promote the Coffee shop brand.
 For social media marketing, Facebook is still the best option to promote brands to potential customers.
 Users are encouraged to signup for newsletters, discounts and information about the products sold.
 The signup form is available on the websites footer.
 Allowing the website admin to send marketing emails through the platform.

-> Product page mockup:
+#### Facebook Page
+To increase traffic to the website, a facebook page has been built that will display information about the products and business.
 ![Facebook page](documentation/facebook.png)

 #### Search Engine Optimisation (SEO)